dariopellegrini/Spike/README.md

     compile 'com.github.dariopellegrini:Spike:v0.5'
 }
 ```
-This app uses apache http libraries that need the following code at the end of the android section in app/build.gradle.
+This library uses apache http libraries that need the following code at the end of the android section in app/build.gradle.
 Hopefully in the future this won't be needed.
 ``` groovy
 packagingOptions {
         exclude 'META-INF/DEPENDENCIES'